About VLA

 How does VLA benefit my student?

 VLA is a School of Choice for students in Leander ISD.
 Virtual learning is beneficial to students for a variety of reasons.
 Some students thrive in their home learning environment.
+We offer small class sizes which allows for individualized learning.
+Students will participate in whole group, small group, and collaborative learning environments while in our classes.

 We provide the Leander ISD tools, resources, and practices to support students who learn from home.